Replacing your air conditioning? Consider a VRF HVAC system

 Here are some important facts about choosing a VRF HVAC system that you may not learn from the sales brochures and manufacturer’s web sites:

-# 2. EXPERTISE IS CRITICAL: You can’t hire just anyone to install a VRF HVAC system.
+You can’t hire just anyone to install a VRF system.
 These systems are extremely sophisticated and require a trained and experienced installer.
 If you choose a company that doesn’t understand the unique requirements of a VRF HVAC system, you’ll end up with sub-par performance and you’ll pay more in the end to have an expert come in to fix it.

 Related article: You Can’t Afford to Make These 7 Air Conditioning Installation Mistakes.

-# 3. MAINTENANCE REQUIREMENTS: Like other HVAC systems, a VRF HVAC system must be regularly inspected and maintained by a professional.
+Like other HVAC systems, a VRF system must be regularly inspected and maintained by a professional.
 With such a sophisticated system, you want to be sure to choose a provider with the right experience, and who can design a maintenance contract based on the needs of your system.